dagrinchi/d-crucial/README.md

 # Daily The Crucial - Ethglobal New York 2023

+## Challenge

+The NFT's on-chain has limits which exceed the costs of storing a large amount of data, especially media such as photos, audios, videos essential for a news business companies.

+## Proposal

+I want to create a platform that allows journalists, publishers and editors to create daily news in the style of old-fashioned newspapers, taking advantage of every space within an image with a capture size of 1200x1200 pixels on the NFT blockchain.

+Then, match the image with the off-chain resources stored like photos, videos and audios.

 ## Backend

 The backend was made with KeystoneJS CMS, please visit [https://keystonejs.com/](https://keystonejs.com/).